cloudflare/cloudflare-docs/products/images/src/content/faq/index.md

 ### What is the difference between Cloudflare Images and Image Resizing products?

-Cloudflare Images (CI) is an end-to-end solution that offers storage, resizing, optimization, and delivery.
-Image Resizing (IR) only offers resizing and optimization:
+Cloudflare Images (CI) is an end-to-end solution that offers storage, resizing, optimization, and delivery; Image Resizing (IR) only offers resizing and optimization:

 <details>
 <summary>Storage</summary>
 <div>

-**CI** - images are stored at Cloudflare.
+**CI** - Images are stored at Cloudflare.

-**IR** - images can be stored anywhere on the Internet as long as it has public access.
+**IR** - Images can be stored anywhere on the Internet as long as they have public access.

 </div>
 </details>